 In Ludlow, the closest village to Okemo Mountain Resort, the hottest spot for dinner isn't a grocery store, as the name implies, but a restaurant with blackboard menus chef-owner Rogan Lechthaler prepares using farm ingredients in innovative sauces and local meats cured in the cellar.

-Open nightly for dinner except Tuesday and Wednesday and also for brunch on Sunday.
+Open nightly for dinner except for Tuesday and Wednesday and also for brunch on Sunday.

 5371 Route 7, North Ferrisburgh, Vermont, 802-877-6316.